Idarbs/Network-Configuration/README.md

 # PAT
  <img width="403" height="154" alt="image" src="https://github.com/user-attachments/assets/92918406-67c5-4853-bf91-d2f6abd35e07" /> <br/>
  PAT is configured on this network.
 PAT allows for multiple end hosts to use the same IP Address, which allows us to conserve IP Addresses. <br/>
+ The ACL configured on the router allows for any host in the 172.31.10.0 subnet to have its IP Address translated.
  Both end hosts use private Class B IP Addresses inside the network, but use the Router's outside IP Address when communicating with other end hosts in other networks.<br/>
  Before it exits the network, the packet source is the end host's private IP Address.<br/>
  <img width="612" height="727" alt="image" src="https://github.com/user-attachments/assets/fcf3364b-bd9b-4b5c-ad55-0f1a27547bc8" /><br/>